This in-depth article will compare Roku vs Firestick to determine what is the best streaming device available in 2022.

 You may connect external devices to the Fire TV Stick such as additional storage via an OTG Cable.

 Firestick and Roku both have a simple setup process.
 Just plug it into the HDTV and start connecting to the network to start streaming.

 Parental Controls Feature

 Firestick allows parental controls to be activated to prevent unwanted content or those that are inappropriate for children to be accessed.

 The Roku stick doesn’t have parental controls but users can create a 4-digit PIN before they can add new channels to the player.

 Voice Command Feature

 For example, if you want to have a classic comedy night with your friends, simply say, “Alexa, find movies by Charlie Chaplin.”

 Roku meanwhile supports voice search via the free Roku mobile app and is also available for the Roku stick models but not for the Express and Premier series.

-Streaming and Picture Quality
+Roku vs Firestick – Streaming and Picture Quality

-The Firestick’s 4K Ultra HD streaming quality that can accommodate 720p, 1080p, 2160p and reach up to 60 frames per second (fps), provides outstanding picture clarity, splendid and vibrant colors, and excellent HDR10, HDR10+ and HLG quality for richer pixels.
+The Firestick’s 4K Ultra HD streaming quality that can accommodate 720p, 1080p, 2160p and reach up to 60 frames per second (fps), provides outstanding picture clarity, splendid and vibrant colors, and excellent HDR10, HDR10+, and HLG quality for richer pixels.

-The Roku stick also has superb audio features, which support digital stereo over HDMI, DTS Digital Surround and Dolby Audio.
+The Roku stick also has superb audio features, which support digital stereo over HDMI, DTS Digital Surround, and Dolby Audio.

 Amazon provides an accompanying mobile app that features voice search (limited to select countries only), playback controls, easy keyboard entry, and quick access to apps and games.

-On the other hand, you may download the free Roku mobile app so you can use your phone to control your Roku stick, listen with your friends through the private listening feature and also cast your phone’s photos, recorded videos and stored music on your phone to your TV.
+On the other hand, you may download the free Roku mobile app so you can use your phone to control your Roku stick, listen with your friends through the private listening feature and also cast your phone’s photos, recorded videos, and stored music on your phone to your TV.

 Amazon Prime members can enjoy exclusive access to movies and shows from Amazon Originals using their Firestick not to mention premium cable channels such as Cinemax, HBO, STARZ, and SHOWTIME.

 Additional Accessibility Features